Who would have thought it? My first time sleeping in a gypsy caravan was the best sleep I’d had so far on this adventure!

 I could have easily just spent the day here, paddling in the ocean, collecting sea glass, then watching the tide come back in.
 But we didn’t have time as we needed to get to the Black Cave before the tide stopped us from passing.
 You can check the Arran Coastal Way website for tide times.

-We explored the beach as we walked, stopping now and then to see the changing coastline and take photos.
+We explored the beach as we walked, stopping now and then to look at the changing coastline and take photos.

 It was so relaxing being able to walk on the flat sand for a change.
 Many of our walks so far had been walking over bouldery paths and wading through fern higher than me!

 I was thinking at this point how Anne would have loved walking along this beach.
-I wish she could have seen it.
+I wish she could have walked it with us.

 We walked back towards the rocky cliffs to follow the grassy path.
 I could just about see the Isle of Pladda at Kildonan.